ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 - Avoid exposing your earbuds to moisture or extreme temperatures.

-- Store your earbuds in a protective case when not in use.
+- Store your earbuds in a protective case if you’re not using them.

 - Replace your earbuds if they become damaged or worn out.